 Soaking Cashews:

-I presoak the cashews for many hours before making the vegan ricotta filling.
-This makes them easier to blend, and it also takes away some of the natural sweetness that cashews have.
-Since I often make recipes with presoaked cashews, I usually have some in the fridge soaking.
+I presoak the cashews overnight before making the vegan ricotta filling, especially for this pasta stuffed squash dish, given that we want this sauce to be extra smooth and rich.
+Soaking makes the cashews much easier to blend, furthermore soaking takes away some of the natural sweetness that cashews have, which is perfect for this recipe, since we don’t want a sweet but savory sauce.
+Because I often make recipes with presoaked cashews, I usually have some in the fridge soaking.
 Sometimes they can soak for 2-3 days before I get to them.
-I change the water daily, which also helps get rid of the cashew taste.
+I change the water daily, which also helps get rid of the cashew taste that a lot of people dislike when trying cashew-based fillings for the first time.
+When presoaked you should not be able to taste the cashew taste.

 If you do not have time for the presoak, place the cashews in boiling water.
 Let sit for 30 minutes or so.
-I will boil the cashews for a few minutes if I am particularly busy, which probably goes against all conventional wisdom, but hey, it works; I’ve done it.
+I will even boil the cashews for a few minutes if I am particularly busy, which probably goes against all conventional wisdom, but hey, it works; I’ve done it.
+The sauce may be a little grainier, but if it is between getting dinner on the table in a few minutes versus the next day, I’ll take that any day.

 Sage: